Children love any school break…

-A child’s self-esteem is affected when they regress in previously mastered skill areas.
+A child’s self-esteem is affected when they regress.
 The impact of this self-doubt can lead to regression in other skill areas.

-For instance, a child regressing in his or her math concepts may start wetting the bed at night even though they have been toilet trained for several years.
+For instance, a child regressing in math concepts may start wetting the bed at night even though they have been toilet trained for several years.

 When parents can predict what might cause their child to regress, intervening before the situation becomes a crisis is less challenging.

 There are signs that your child might be academically regressing.
-But keep in mind that he may be engaging in behaviors that are symptoms of regression in other skill areas as well.
+But keep in mind that he may be engaging in behaviors that are symptoms of regression in other skill areas.

 - Refusals to begin or complete schoolwork

 - A decline in speech gains

 - An increase in aggressive or impulsive behaviors

 - Increased anxiety

 - Difficulty with previously mastered skills such as toilet training